gusztimm/semanticanomalydetection-masterthesis/README.md

 This is the code repository of the Master Thesis written by Gusztáv Megyesi, submitted to the Data and Web Science Group of the University of Mannheim.

-The original versions of the files contained here has been downloaded from the repository belonging to the following paper:<br>
+The original versions of the files contained here have been downloaded from the repository belonging to the following paper:<br>
 H. van der Aa, A. Rebmann, and H. Leopold, “Natural language-based detection of semantic execution anomalies in event logs,” Information Systems, vol. 102, p.
 101824, Dec.
 2021.<br><br>
 The original repository is available at https://gitlab.uni-mannheim.de/processanalytics/semanticanomalydetection
 ## Structure

 The repository is split into two branches: